Tax Filing Deadlines

 Whose Responsibility is It?

 The taxpayer is responsible for filing and paying taxes on time.
-While accountants can assist, the final responsibility lies with the individual or business owner.
+Advisors can assist, yet the final responsibility remains with the individual or business owner.

 Top 10 Best Practices

-1. Make consistent monthly payments to avoid interest.
+1. Pay instalments on time to avoid interest.

 2. File on time to avoid penalties.

-3. Know the impact of late filing — penalties grow quickly.
+3. Know the late filing impact, penalties grow quickly.

-4. Keep detailed records to simplify tax filing and audits.
+4. Keep detailed records to simplify filing and reviews.

-5. Stay updated on deductions and credits to reduce tax owed.
+5. Track credits and deductions to reduce tax owed.

-6. Consider a tax pro or software for complex situations.
+6. Use a qualified tax pro or software for complex cases.

-9. Review your return to catch any errors or missed deductions.
+9. Review returns carefully to catch errors early.

 10. Know your rights and obligations under the Taxpayer Bill of Rights.